spack/spack/lib/spack/docs/getting_started.rst

    $ spack install zlib os=SuSE11

 ^^^^^^^^^^^^^^^^^^^^^^^
-Cray compiler detection
+Cray Compiler Detection
 ^^^^^^^^^^^^^^^^^^^^^^^

 Spack can detect compilers using two methods.
-For the front-end, we treat everything the same.
+For the front end, we treat everything the same.
 The difference lies in back-end compiler detection.
 Back-end compiler detection is made via the Tcl module avail command.
-Once it detects the compiler it writes the appropriate PrgEnv and compiler module name to compilers.yaml and sets the paths to each compiler with Cray\'s compiler wrapper names (i.e. cc, CC, ftn).
-During build time, Spack will load the correct PrgEnv and compiler module and will call appropriate wrapper.
+Once it detects the compiler, it writes the appropriate PrgEnv and compiler module name to compilers.yaml and sets the paths to each compiler with Cray\'s compiler wrapper names (i.e., cc, CC, ftn).
+During build time, Spack will load the correct PrgEnv and compiler module and call the appropriate wrapper.

 The compilers.yaml config file will also differ.
-There is a modules section that is filled with the compiler's Programming Environment and module name.
-On other systems, this field is empty []:
+There is a modules section that is filled with the compiler's programming environment and module name.
+On other systems, this field is empty, []:

 .. code-block:: yaml